prince-espiot/Smart_Aws_Infra/README.md

 </p>

 ## Steps
+### Before Provisioning
+The infrastructure is divided into ten modules within the `./main.tf` file.
+To ensure a smooth setup process, apply the first six modules initially before adding and applying the remaining four modules.

 ### Infrastructure Provision
 1. **Configure Terraform Variables**
   - Edit the `terraform.tfvars` file with custom parameters as needed.